HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-clinical-test-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core-Results profile:
+The following are example usage scenarios for the this profile:

 -   Query for non-imaging and non-laboratory tests results for a patient.
 -  [Record or update] clinical tests results belonging to a Patient